Font size and colours

 As standard we only use Alt text where an image conveys essential information for the meaning of the page - for example a diagram about how to do something.
 Where an image is purely decorative we don't add alt text as this is superfluous information, and extra 'noise' that someone using a screenreader will have to get through before reaching the essential information on a page.
 Any images which don't have alt text have an empty alt tag which is indicated using "".

 - The Macular Society’s Connect by Tech service can help answer your tech questions.
 Call 0300 3030 111 or email firstname.lastname@example.org to find out more.

 - W3C (World Wide Web Consortium) Better Web Browsing Guide

 - BBC My Web, My Way (no longer updated)

 - Microsoft Accessibility

 - Apple Accessibility

-- JAWS: a time-limited demonstration version of this Windows screen reader software
+- JAWS: Windows screen reader software

 - Lynx: a free text-only web browser